Dakantz/msdb/README.md

 ### Classifier (working, TF)

 The classifier is written in Python using the Tensorflow framework.
-It is able to classify the scripts into the provided categories. (can be found [here](classify.ipynb), it incluides loading the dataset into a Tensorflow dataset)
+It is able to classify the scripts into the provided categories (based on the first 1000 words). (can be found [here](classify.ipynb), it incluides loading the dataset into a Tensorflow dataset)

 ### Generator (in progress, PyTorch,TF)